Citolab/aspcore-repository/README.md

 ﻿# Citolab Repository for ASP.NET Core

 This repository that can be configured to use MongoDB or an InMemory database.
-The last one can be very handy in UnitTests.
 There is also experimental support for SQL Server.

 ## IRepository Usage